isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 2. Simple editor with line numbers

    Line numbers make it easy to talk about where your focus is at.
 Editors that allow for simple typing and scrolling make it easier for everybody to track what is going on.
 In particular, editors like vi and Emacs add to the cognitive load if not configured identically as everybody in the team normally uses them.
-Also, make sure the font size is big enough so that everyone can easily read it.
+Finally, make sure the font size is big enough so that everyone can easily read it.

 ## Seating and Roles

 ### The Driver

 The driver is the typist.
 There should be "no thinking" going on by the driver.
 This means that for anything to happen, there will need to be talking involved.
-It is important that the driver trusts the navigator and does their best to do what is asked.
+It is important that the driver trusts the navigator and does their best to listen and do what is asked.

 ### The Navigator

 The navigator is the main person programming.
 While they will take insight and help from the mob, they are the person who has to make the final decision on what to do.
 They should be talking in the highest level of abstraction possible.
 However, in the beginning, this is often at the level of keystrokes and simple programming structures.

+We will go into this more in the chapter on **Strong-style Pairing**.

 ### The Mob